aartipurwaha/nagarro-training/README.md

            * It hides the deleted todos.
            * The value of the button changes from "Hide Deleted Todos" to "Show Deleted Todos".
       - After this, clicking on "Show Deleted Todos" will display all the deleted todos again
-      - If the deleted todos list is empty and you click the Hide button, then message is displayed: "No items to hide".
+      - If the deleted todos list is empty and you click the Hide button, then message "No items to hide" is displayed.

  ## Screenshots of the App
  Screenshots of this app are attached inside "My Todo App" folder for reference.